Victor98k/random-user-data/README.md

 2. Async functions.
    -@useRandomUser.ts line 35.
    -I was stuck on the fetch hook.
-I simply forgot that needs to be an async function since it preforms an asynchronous operation.
+I simply forgot that needs to be an async function since it performs an asynchronous operation.

 3. Rendering the data for the UI.
    -@useRandomUser.ts line 41.
    -I encountered an error in the UI: "Cannot read properties of undefined (reading 'first')" when trying to render the first name of a user.
 I was too quick when looking at the JSON object and simply forgot to add the `.results` attribute from the API response.
    Also i did not refer to the first object in the array that the API returns.
 Adding `[0]` got me pass the error.

+## Summary

+In general, I'm pretty happy with the application.
+Overall, I think the structure is good.
+Here are some things I could have added to make the application better: 1.
+Make more specific error handling for specific cases.
+2. Make the UI more interactive for the users.

+      During this test, I had to go back to code I had written earlier.
+I had some trouble with rendering the data properly.
+I'm looking forward to working more with TS!
+During the test, I had to look at some code I've worked with earlier to keep going.

+# Thank you for reviewing my test!